jannotti/recover-algo-word/README.md

 obtained after a tiny delay.

 Suppose you didn't know which word you skipped when you recorded you mnemonic.
-Let's try without "unit" from the original.
-But we don't replace unit with _ because we are pretending we didn't know which spot we forgot.
+Let's try without `unit` from the original.
+But we don't replace `unit` with `_` because we are pretending we didn't know which spot we forgot.

 ```